pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 #### DELEG-unaware Clients Requesting QTYPE=DELEG

 From the perspective of DELEG-unaware clients, the DELEG RR type does not have special semantics and should behave like an old ordinary RR type such as TXT.
-Thus, queries with DE=0 and QTYPE=DELEG MUST result in a legacy response which can be validated by DELEG-unaware client.
+Thus, queries with DE=0 and QTYPE=DELEG MUST result in a response which can be validated by DELEG-unaware client.

 - If there is an NS RRset, this will be a legacy referral to the child zone.
 From the perspective of a DELEG-unaware client, the DELEG RR is effectively occluded by NS RRset.
   The DELEG-unaware resolver can then obtain a final answer which can be validated from the child zone in similar fashion as described in {{RFC4035}} section 3.1.4.1.